EE5109-Control-Locomotion-Navigation/micromouse-assignment/assignment.md

        # Your safety and smoothing implementation
    ```
 2. An implementation of Bezier curves has been outlined in the `bezier.md` file in this project.
 Integrate this implementation and explore the parameters to optimize the path.

+### Useful resources
+- Refer to class notes for overview of path planning and path tracking.
+- https://github.com/AtsushiSakai/PythonRobotics/tree/master contains reference implementations of path planning and path tracking

 ## Deliverables
 1. **Code Submission**: